IndexGeo

 Inspiration

 • The writings, philosophy, and software of Joshua Nathaniel Pritikin.
-See aleader and "The Mechanism of Competition".
+See why-compete.org and aleader and "The Mechanism of Competition".

 • The XML software and computing concepts of James Clark and David Megginson.